 Ten satellite exhibitions take place in the partner venues and galleries of the Biennale, located in the 20e arrondissement and eastern Paris.
 The 31 artists exhibited were selected by a Jury of professionals from the world of art, image and photography, following a call for projects (February-May 2020).

-On Saturday November 28, 2020 from 14 p.m. to 17 p.m., the Tangible Image Biennale is organizing an afternoon of meetings and discussions around new photographic practices at IESA.
-The works of artists exhibited during the festival, as well as the range of recording and surveillance tools in the cities, will form the backbone of these exchanges with speakers specializing in photography.
-ADAGP and SAIF will also respond to questions concerning the performance rights of artist-photographers and their status.
+For one day, the Tangible Image Biennial is organizing at IESA an afternoon of meetings and discussions around new photographic practices.
+The works of artists exhibited during the festival, as well as the scope of recording and surveillance tools in the cities, will form the backbone of these exchanges with speakers specializing in photography.
+ADAGP and SAIF will also respond to questions relating to the performance rights of artist-photographers and their status.

 At each Biennale, an artist's project working in the public space is selected in order to carry out an in situ project in a public place in the 20th arrondissement.
 This work, linked to the diversion of the photographic image, results in an installation in the urban space which will be displayed this year on urban billboards.